armanheidarii/HTTP-From-Scratch/README.md

 # DT065A: Implementing IoT Protocols from scratch

-## Project 0
-Warmup exercise for the course, create a HTTP REST Server from scratch (no REST interpreter)
+Create a HTTP REST Server from scratch (no REST interpreter)

 #### POST
 - Is used to create a sensor entity so that sensor values can be added later.